Who can use the Gallery?

 Who can propose events for the Gallery?
 Is it just for the University?

-University departments, student organizations, and organizations from the community are welcome to propose events for the Gallery.
+University departments and registered student organizations are welcome to propose events for the Gallery.
 Events should be broadly related to the Library’s mission and ideally reflect a collaboration with the Library in some way.
 The Gallery is a high-demand venue for faculty and student groups which host events and activities to support learning and research, events which are core to the University of Michigan Library's mission.
+All events must be open to the public and will be promoted on the Library's webpage.
 If your event does not fall under this category of use, you may want to consider other U-M venues on campus as an alternative venue.
+The Library reserves the right to approve or deny any event requests at our discretion.

 Is there a charge?